Victor1248321/SQL-Customer-Shopping-Analysis/README.md

 The dataset we are working with is called "Customer Shopping Trends Dataset" and can be found on can be found on "https://www.kaggle.com/".

-More specifically, it can be found via this address to reach the dataset directly- "https://www.kaggle.com/datasets/iamsouravbanerjee/customer-shopping-trends-dataset".
+More specifically, it can be found via this address to reach the dataset directly from it's original source- "https://www.kaggle.com/datasets/iamsouravbanerjee/customer-shopping-trends-dataset".

+Alternatively, a copy of it is attached here, known as "Shopping_Trends.csv".

-To run our work, simply open the file "Shopping_Trends" via DB Browser for SQLite.
+To run our work, simply open the file "Shopping_Trends.db" via DB Browser for SQLite.

 SQL logic used-
 1. SELECT statements to return information from the table